 1) perfect weather, i.e. blue skies, or alternatively:

 4) no people to be seen.

-This is an architecture that is removed from everyday life and treated in terms of the purity of the form.
+Traditionally, a modernist architecture photography --eg., Max Dupain and Wolfgang Sievers in Australia-- is one that is removed from everyday life with the building treated in terms of the purity of the form.
 There are no weeds or distracting objects in these photos.

-The experience of architecture is now inseparable from the experience of its imagery, and as photography increasingly belongs to the very same networks of spectacle, then an independent and critical photography of architecture becomes endangered.
+The experience of architecture is now inseparable from the experience of its imagery, and as photography increasingly belongs to the very same networks of spectacle, then an independent and critical photography of architecture starts to become endangered.

 What would such a critical architectural photography look like today?
 I'm not sure how to do this with respect to Adelaide.
 Here is one possibility from the 1970s that opens the tradition of architectural photography to new pathways.
 Luigi Ghirri creates a space, or a clearing, where architectural photography develops its own artistic autonomy.